KylePFisher/CIST2100/T2/channels.md

 Public communication would consist of offers related to updates to the service such as new hardware and software offerings, while private communication channels would tailor offerings and discounts to a user based off of their purchases.

-The relationship we'd expect from our customers is largely a mix of Self-service and Automated services when purchasing and selecting products, with some Personal assistance support available for helping with incomplete orders or hardware/software issues.

-As a rental business our relationship with the customer largely depends on the user's need for a specific product, so there is limited opporotunities to up-sell any other products, but a lot of opportunities to maintain a customer through private discounts and offers.
+As a rental business our relationship with the customer largely depends on the user's need for a specific product, so there is limited opportunities to up-sell any other products, but a lot of opportunities to maintain a customer through private discounts and offers.

 ## Summary of Channels

 * Social Media
   * Through Instagram, Twitter, and Facebook we look to relate to customers issues and not be just another business just looking to make money off their customers.
+* Opt-in text messaging and emails
+  * After users have made an account with us, they are given the opportunity to opt-in to texting and email communication for discounts and special offers.
 * Handing out fliers on campus
   * Through handing out fliers we look to let students know about what we do and answer immediate questions that students may have.
 In this channel of communication we hope to build some trust with the student body as a whole by actually going out and explaining our